andrewmanq/UnityMeshTools/README.md

 addCube() - makes a cube.
 First four points are clockwise on top, 2nd four points are clockwise on bottom.

 addRibbon() - a ribbon is just a series of quads that are sowed together side by side.
-The list must put each segment side by side:
+The list should have points in a zigzag pattern:

 | 1 | 3 | 5 | 7   |
 |---|---|---|-----|